Easy Chicken Taco Pinwheels

 Instructions

-- To the bowl add chicken, cheese, green onion and cilantro.
-Mix well by hand.
+• To the bowl add chicken, cheese, green onion and cilantro.
+Mix until evenly distributed by hand.

-- Wrap in plastic wrap and chill for 4 hours or overnight.
+• Begin to roll starting with the widest side ending seam side down.
+Shape evenly by hand.
+Wrap each tortilla in plastic wrap and chill for at 4 hours or overnight.

-- To serve: Use a sharp knife to slice each tortilla into 8 even pinwheels.
-(Yield may vary depending on how you slice the tortillas)
+• Just before serving use a sharp knife to slice each tortilla into 8 even pinwheels.

-- May serve with a side of salsa, guacamole or pico de gallo, if desired.
+• Serve immediately with a side of salsa, guacamole or pico de gallo for dipping.

 This recipe is great!!!
 Last week I tripled the recipe and ended up with 260 pinwheels!!!
 Even with tripling the recipe, it still was easy to get everything mixed together.
 I left out the cilantro, just because I don’t care for it!!!
 There were no left overs!!!
 This is a great, easy recipe!!!